nathancarter/weblurch/doc-src/lean-example/tutorial-8.md

 ### Missing pieces

 This is the last page of the tutorial, but surely you can think of ways that this app could be improved.
-Feel free to visit [the webLurch project GitHub site](https://github.com/nathancarter/weblurch) and see how to fork the project and contribute your own code.
-Feel free also to contact one of the members of the development team, through GitHub, or just open an issue.
+Feel free to [clone the project and start developing with us!](../getting-started.md)  Or contact one of the members of the development team through [GitHub](https://github.com/nathancarter/weblurch).
+You can also open an issue there for bug reports or feature requests.